lzubiaur/ini.lua/README.md

 size=200,200
 ```

-The previous ini file is converted into the following Lua table.
+The previous INI file is converted into the following Lua table.

 ```lua
 {